prmpsmart/pipeline/assets/models.md

-# Models of the Fuitos App
+# Models of the Pipeline App

 - User